skipkemoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-add action to the PATH
+the script count the number of directories